ChrisSturgeon/ChrisSturgeon/README.md

 #### A little bit about me #####
 - Recently completed The Odin Project and developed a passion for front-end programming along the way.
-- Currently working on Session Hub, a blog and social media app for watersports.
+- Currently working on Session Hub, a blog and social community site for watersports.
 - Blogging over at [chrissturgeon.co.uk](https://www.chrissturgeon.co.uk).
 - Aside from programming I love to get outdoors, either windsurfing on the coast or trail running in the countryside.